m4opt/m4opt/docs/solvers.rst

 4. Follow the download and installation instructions.

+   If installing on a remote system, be sure to copy the appropriate installer file (e.g. `cplex_studio2211.linux_x86_64.bin`) to that system.
+Then, update the permissions of the file to make it executable and run it with e.g. `./cplex_studio2211.linux_x86_64.bin`.
+The installation will proceed in the command line.

 5. In the Python environment in which you have installed |M4OPT|, run this command::